telerik/teststudio-docs/docs/automated-tests/test-list-results/export-test-results.md

 ><br>
 > Exporting results to ___HTML_ and _Xml_ requires a default program to be set for these type of files__ as the exported file is automatically opened.

+### Export Performance Test List Results

+When you drill down the results of a <a href="/getting-started/test-execution/test-lists-type-standalone" target="_blank">Performance Test List</a> execution, there is an additional icon listed in the **Test Results** panel - this is the **Stopwatch**.

+![Stopwatch icon][3]

+Hitting the **Stopwatch** button will switch the result to present the overview of the performance test execution (similar to what details can be explored in the <a href="/automated-tests/performance/overview-button" target="_blank">Overview view</a> in the __Performance tab__).
+These performance results can be exported to Word and Excel trough the corresponding buttons.

+> **Note**
+><br>
+><br>
+> When opening an exported Excel result you receive the following warning:
+> ``` The file you are trying to open, 'fileName.xls', is in a different format than specified by the file extension.
+Verify that the file is not corrupted and is from a trusted source before opening this file.
+Do you want to open the file now? ```
+><br>
+><br>
+> This is because of the mechanism, which Test Studio uses to export the data, and some security features of Excel.
+><br>
+>You can click on __Yes__ to confirm the message and proceed safely.

 ## Email Test List Results

-All of the supported export file types can be directly sent via email.
-Select a test list result entry and use the __Email__ button dropdown to generate an email with the exported file attached.
+All of the supported export file types can be directly __sent via email__.
+Select a test list result entry and use the ___Email_ button dropdown__ to generate an email with the exported file attached.

 > **Note**
 ><br>
 ><br>
-> Once the email is generated the _From_ field in Outlook email shows a default and not valid Telerik email address - __change this to the configured email client__ by selecting it in the email's _From_ button dropdown.
+> Once the email is generated the _From_ field in Outlook email shows a default and not valid Telerik email address - __change this to the configured email client on the machine__ by selecting it in the email's _From_ button dropdown.
+><br>
+> If you send the email without changing the default set Telerik email, you will get an email message from __System Administrator__ with title __Undelivarable__.
+Generate the email again and ensure to set your email address, from which to send the message.

 ![Email Single results][7]